drcircuit/TraceRayAzure/README.md

 # TraceRayAzure
-A raytracing engine running as an Azure Function
+A ray tracing engine running as an Azure Function